lemire/dictionary/README.md

 The case with large dictionary as implemented here is somewhat pessimistic as it assumes that all values are equally likely.
 In most instances, a dictionary will have frequent values, more likely to be repeated.
 This will reduce the number of cache misses.

+Also, in practice one might limit the size of the dictionary by horizontal partitions.

 ```bash
 $ ./decodebenchmark